Chet Holmgren: Injury and first NBA championship (2024–2025)

 On November 10, 2024, in a game against the Golden State Warriors, Holmgren took a hard fall on his right side after challenging an Andrew Wiggins drive.
 He was subsequently diagnosed with a right iliac wing fracture in his pelvis and returned to play on February 7, 2025.
 Holmgren made 32 starts for Oklahoma City during the 2024–25 NBA season, averaging 15.0 points, 8.0 rebounds, and 2.0 assists.
 Holmgren and the Thunder reached the 2025 NBA Finals, where they won in seven games over the Indiana Pacers, with Holmgren recording 18 points, eight rebounds, and five blocks in the decisive seventh game.
 His fifth blocked shot of the night, recorded in the fourth quarter, set a new record for the most blocks in an NBA Finals Game 7.

-2025–26 season
+First All-Star, All-NBA and All-Defensive Team selections (2025–26)

 On July 9, 2025, Holmgren and the Thunder agreed to a fully guaranteed five-year maximum rookie contract extension that could reach $250 million.
 On October 26, 2025, Holmgren put up 31 points on a career-high six three-pointers made, along with 12 rebounds, three steals, one assist, and one block in a 117–100 win over the Atlanta Hawks.
+On February 1, 2026, Holmgren was named to his first All-Star Game as a Western Conference reserve.
+On February 27, Holmgren recorded 15 points, a career-high 21 rebounds, three assists, and three blocks in a 127–121 overtime win over the Denver Nuggets.
+At the end of the regular season, Holmgren was named to the NBA All-Defensive First Team and finished second in Defensive Player of the Year Award voting.
+Holmgren was also selected to the All-NBA Third Team, earning his first career All-NBA appearance.
+In the playoffs, Holmgren and the Thunder were eliminated by the San Antonio Spurs in seven games in the Western Conference Finals.
+In the decisive Game 7, Holmgren scored just 4 points on two field-goal attempts in a 111–103 loss.

 National team career

-Holmgren represented the United States at the 2021 FIBA Under-19 Basketball World Cup in Latvia.
+Holmgren represented the United States at the 2021 FIBA Under-19 Basketball World Cup in Riga, Latvia.
 He averaged 11.9 points, 6.1 rebounds, 3.3 assists and 2.7 blocks per game, leading his team to a gold medal, and earned tournament MVP honors.